jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   the test passes

-* I want to know what would happen if the key already exists in the dictionary_
+* I want to know what would happen if the key is already in the dictionary_

   .. code-block:: python